 Quality element Description Risk of bias Limitations in the study design and implementation may bias the estimates of the treatment effect.
 Major limitations in studies decrease the confidence in the estimate of the effect.
 Examples of such limitations are selection bias (often due to poor allocation concealment), performance and detection bias (often due to a lack of blinding of the patient, healthcare professional or assessor) and attrition bias (due to missing data causing systematic bias in the analysis).
 Indirectness Indirectness refers to differences in study population, intervention, comparator and outcomes between the available evidence and the review question.

-Quality element Description Inconsistency Inconsistency refers to an unexplained heterogeneity of effect estimates between studies in the same meta-analysis.
+Inconsistency Inconsistency refers to an unexplained heterogeneity of effect estimates between studies in the same meta-analysis.
 Imprecision Results are imprecise when studies include relatively few patients and few events (or highly variable measures) and thus have wide confidence intervals around the estimate of the effect relative to clinically important thresholds.
 95% confidence intervals denote the possible range of locations of the true population effect at a 95% probability, and so wide confidence intervals may denote a result that is consistent with conflicting interpretations (for example a result may be consistent with both clinical benefit AND clinical harm) and thus be imprecise.
 Publication bias Publication bias is a systematic underestimate or overestimate of the underlying beneficial or harmful effect due to the selective publication of studies.
-A closely related phenomenon is where some papers fail to report an inconclusive outcome, thus leading to an overestimate of the effectiveness of that outcome.
-Other issues Sometimes randomisation may not adequately lead to group equivalence of confounders, and if so, this may lead to bias, which should be taken into account.
-Potential conflicts of interest, often caused by excessive pharmaceutical company involvement in the publication of a study, should also be noted.
+A closely related phenomenon is where some papers fail to report an outcome that is inconclusive, thus leading to an overestimate of the effectiveness of that outcome.
+Other issues Sometimes randomisation may not adequately lead to group equivalence of confounders, and if so this may lead to bias, which should be taken into account.

+Quality element Description Potential conflicts of interest, often caused by excessive pharmaceutical company involvement in the publication of a study, should also be noted.

 Details of how the 4 main quality elements (risk of bias, indirectness, inconsistency and imprecision) were appraised for each outcome are given below.
 Publication bias was considered with the committee.
-If there was reason to suspect it was present, it was explored with funnel plots.
-Funnel plots were constructed using RevMan5 software to assess against potential publication bias for outcomes containing more than 5 studies.
-This was taken into consideration when assessing the quality of the evidence.
+There was no reason to suspect it was present from the evidence available, so it was not explored with funnel plots.

-1.7.1.1 Risk of bias
+2.5.1.1 Risk of bias

 The main domains of bias for RCTs are listed in Table 4.
 Each outcome had its risk of bias assessed within each study first using the appropriate checklist for the study design (Cochrane RoB 2 for RCTs, or ROBINS-I for non-randomised studies or ROBIS for systematic reviews).
 For each study, if there was no risk of bias in any domain, the risk of bias was given a rating of 0; 'no serious risk of bias'.
 If there was risk of bias in just 1 domain, the risk of bias was given a 'serious' rating of -1, but if there was risk of bias in 2 or more domains the risk of bias was given a 'very serious' rating of -2.
 An overall rating is calculated across all studies by taking into account the weighting of studies according to study precision.
-For example, if the most precise studies tended to each have a score of -1 for that outcome, the overall score for that outcome would tend towards -1.
+For example if the most precise studies tended to each have a score of -1 for that outcome, the overall score for that outcome would tend towards -1.

-Table 4: Principal domains of bias in randomised controlled trials
+Table 4: Principle domains of bias in randomised controlled trials